Last updated April 1, 2024.

 Today, in part because of that study, pilots on international flights take turns enjoying NASA naps to refresh and stay alert.

-Some corporations are following NASA’s lead and not only allow, but encourage, power naps.
+Some corporations follow NASA’s lead and allow, even encourage, power naps.

 Companies as diverse as Rodale Press, Ben & Jerry’s, Zappos, Nike, British Airways, Viacom, New York Times, PricewaterhouseCoopers, and Uber have nap rooms for their employees.